BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 Elf bow 5 points

-Additional Elven-made sword — *When riding to war, Thranduil will often wield multiple blades in a fight, allowing him to show off the true skill of an Elven lord.*
+Additional Elven-made sword â€” *When riding to war, Thranduil will often wield multiple blades in a fight, allowing him to show off the true skill of an Elven lord.*

 When equipped with an additional Elven-made sword, Thranduil, King of the Woodland Realm increases his Attacks to 3 and his Fight value to 7.
 Additionally, he gains the Bladelord special rule\* (see right).